Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 This is what confession of sin here means.
 It is a much stronger word than the English word with which it has been translated – “confess”.

-One has to ask themselves – why would Paul require that those who are continually sinning without repentance to be removed from the church, if sin was no longer an issue?
+One has to ask themselves – why would Paul require that brothers and sisters in the Lord who are continue in sinning without repentance to be removed from the church, if sin was no longer an issue?

-If God has forgiven their behavior before they even commit it, who are we to evict them from the church for not repenting?
+If God has forgiven their behavior before they even commit it, who is Paul to evict them from the church for not repenting?
 By doing this are we not acknowledging the presence of sin as opposed to forgiveness?

 “(5) In fact, when we came into Macedonia, we had no rest.
 Instead, we were afflicted in every way: struggles on the outside, fears inside.